Study of PDS0101 and Pembrolizumab Combination I/O in Subjects With HPV16 + Recurrent and/or Metastatic HNSCC

-- Have a history of histologically or cytologically- confirmed diagnosis of squamous cell cancer of the head and neck (HNSCC) that is recurrent, metastatic, or persistent with:
+- Checkpoint-naïve subjects: Have a history of histologically- confirmed diagnosis of squamous cell cancer of the head and neck (HNSCC) that is recurrent, metastatic, or persistent with:

 - Confirmed HPV16 infection

-- Confirmed tumor PDL1 expression defined as a CPS ≥1 using the FDA-approved Dako PD-L1 IHC 22C3 PharmDx Assay.
+- Confirmed tumor PDL1 expression defined as a combined positive score (CPS) ≥1 using the FDA-approved Dako PD-L1 immunohistochemistry (IHC) 22C3 PharmDx Assay.

-- Subjects may not have received any immunological therapy for metastatic disease.
+- No prior receipt of any immunological therapy for metastatic disease.